 The Company is an emerging growth company, as defined in the Jumpstart Our Business Startups Act of 2012 (the JOBS Act).
 Under the JOBS Act, emerging growth companies can delay adopting new or revised accounting standards issued subsequent to the enactment of the JOBS Act, until such time as those standards apply to private companies.
 The Company has elected to use this extended transition period for complying with new or revised accounting standards that have different effective dates for public and private companies until the earlier of the date that it (i) is no longer an emerging growth company or (ii) affirmatively and irrevocably opts out of the extended transition period provided in the JOBS Act.
-As a result, these financial statements may not be comparable to companies that comply with the new or revised accounting pronouncements as of public company effective dates.
+As a result, these financial statements may not be companies that comply with the new or revised accounting pronouncements as of public company effective dates.

-Recently Issued Accounting Pronouncements
+Recently Issued Accounting Pronouncements Not Yet Adopted

 In February 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-02, Leases (Topic 842), with guidance regarding the accounting for and disclosure of leases.
 The update requires lessees to recognize the liabilities related all leases, including operating leases, with a term greater than 12 months on the balance sheet.
 This update also requires lessees and lessors to disclose key information about their leasing transactions.
 This guidance will be effective for public companies for annual and interim periods beginning after December 15, 2018.
-For all other entities, this standard is effective for annual reporting periods beginning after December 15, 2020, and interim periods within annual periods beginning after December 15, 2021.
+For all other entities, including Emerging Growth Companies, this standard is effective for annual reporting periods beginning after December 15, 2020, and interim periods within annual periods beginning after December 15, 2021.
 Early adoption is permitted.
-The Company expects to adopt Topic 842 for its annual period ending December 31, 2021 but has yet to evaluate the effect that ASU 2016-02 will have on its financial statements or financial statement disclosures.
+As an Emerging Growth Company, the Company expects to adopt Topic 842 for its annual period ending December 31, 2021 and has not yet finalized the assessment of the impact that ASU 2016-02 will have on its financial statements or financial statement disclosures.